BigDataBiology/big-data-biology_org/projects/small_orfs.md

 - Yiqian_Duan
 ---

-Small proteins (or small open reading frames, smORFs) are often ignored ignored computationally because of the technical difficulties they present, even though recent studies indicated that small proteins have important functions in cellular biology, such as the regulation of amino acid metabolism and
+Small proteins (or small open reading frames, smORFs) are often ignored computationally because of the technical difficulties they present, even though recent studies indicated that small proteins have important functions in cellular biology, such as the regulation of amino acid metabolism and